sequana/rnaseq/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.15.0    * fix typo reported in https://github.com/sequana/rnaseq/issues/12
+          * fix feature counts plots not showing anymore
-0.14.2    * fix feature counts plots missing in multiqc results 0.14.1    * fix regression bug introduced in snakemake 6.9.0 0.14.0    * Allow the aligners to have dedicated index for each version in the
+          * Script for differential analysis is now in the main pipeline 0.14.2    * fix feature counts plots missing in multiqc results 0.14.1    * fix regression bug introduced in snakemake 6.9.0 0.14.0    * Allow the aligners to have dedicated index for each version in the